Euroanchor/docs/docs/guide/exchange/poolCreation.md

 ## Initial liquidity

-When you set the fees, you'll have to set the initial liquidity, that your pool will recieve after created.
+When you set the fees, you'll have to set the initial liquidity, that your pool will receive after created.

 Setting the liquidity isn't any different from seting an amount when swapping, depositing, ...
 On the right of the token there is an input field in which you type the amount you want to deposit.
 There is also a MAX button, which will set the amount to your balance of that token.
 Your token balance is displayed underneath the input field.